Analysis Interpretation of the news based on evidence, including data, as well as anticipating how events might unfold based on past events.

 Recent changes on this page

 Feb.
 20 Removing candidates who have dropped out recently.
 Their positions are still available on policy surveys.
-Removed “some prisoners” categories on felon incarceration question to better reflect current candidates.
+Removed “some prisoners” category on the felon incarceration question to better reflect current candidates.

 Feb.
 12 Patrick has dropped out.